mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Finalize rendering delay.
     * Begin planning out enemies.
       * Got list of all spikes in audio.
 Should be able to overlap these spikes with the track.
+      * Create Enemy class.
+Looking through old code snippets to determine how to spawn enemies.
+May end up something like "if enemy exists in array every x seconds, spawn one at the requested position".
+X could be dependent on difficulty.

 * 2024-04-06 - 2.5 hours total